niparra21/Data-Pura-Vida/README.md

 **`Document Validation with AI Module`**
 - **OrquestadorValidacionDocumentoStepFunctions:**  Orchestrates the document validation pipeline.
 - **ServicioExtraccionDatosTextractLambda:**  Uses Amazon Textract for OCR and data extraction.
-- **ServicioClasificacionDocumentoComprehendSageMakerLambda:**  Uses Amazon Comprehend and/or SageMaker to classify document types.
+- **ServicioClasificacionDocumentoComprehendSageMakerLambda:**  Uses SageMaker to classify document types.
 - **ServicioVerificacionContenidoSageMakerLambda:**  Applies business rules and SageMaker models to verify information, format, and detect inconsistencies.
 - **ServicioValidacionFirmasDigitalesKMSLambda:**  Verifies digital signatures using AWS KMS and/or AWS Signer.
 - **ServicioConsultaFuentesExternasLambda:**  Connects to external APIs (via API Gateway) for validations.